Economics 002 - Principles of Economics II » Fall 2020 » Week 4 Homework

 B. high rate of labor force growth.

-C. high rate of economic growth.
+C. zero rate of population growth

 D. high rate of consumption.